Tier 2 Sponsor Licence Guide is split into the following sections:

 A consultation to determine if a Tier 2 Sponsor application is the best choice for your business

-Completing and checking your Tier 2 Sponsor licence application form(s)
+Completing and checking your Tier 2 Sponsor licence application online form.

 Managing and submitting all the appropriate supporting documents for your Tier 2 Sponsor application